 Carmina G. Valle, PhD

-Carmina Valle, PhD, MPH is as an Assistant Professor of Nutrition with over 15 years of experience in the field of cancer prevention and control.
-She is a behavioral scientist and member of the UNC Lineberger Comprehensive Cancer Center and UNC Weight Research Program.
-Her research focuses on developing and evaluating digital behavior change interventions to eliminate disparities in cancer.
-Dr. Valle’s research addresses: (1) novel strategies to improve nutrition, physical activity, and weight control in cancer survivors, with a particular emphasis on young adults and minority populations; (2) implementing behavioral interventions related to cancer prevention and control with potential for scalability and dissemination through the use of technology; and (3) optimizing tailored health communications to improve cancer prevention behaviors.
-She has conducted physical activity and weight control interventions for cancer survivors using Facebook, wearable activity trackers, and digital smart scales.
+Carmina Valle, PhD, MPH is an assistant professor of nutrition with more than 15 years of experience in the field of cancer prevention and control.
+She is a behavioral scientist with training in nutrition, health communication, and cancer health disparities and a member of the UNC Lineberger Comprehensive Cancer Center and the UNC Weight Research Program.
+Her interdisciplinary research focuses on developing and evaluating digital behavior change interventions to eliminate disparities in cancer.
+Dr. Valle’s research addresses: (1) novel strategies to improve nutrition, physical activity, and weight management in cancer survivors, with a particular emphasis on young adults; (2) implementing behavioral interventions related to cancer prevention and control with potential for scalability and dissemination through the use of technology; and (3) optimizing tailored health communications and innovative interventions to improve cancer prevention behaviors.

 2012, UNC Department of Nutrition